edgedb/easy-edgedb/chapter8/index.md

 };
 ```

-The next question of course is which is best to use: `multi` for a multi property, `array`, or an object type via a link.
+Which makes you wonder which is best to use: `multi` for a multi property, `array`, or an object type via a link.
 The answer is... it depends.
 But here are some good rules of thumb to help you decide which to choose.

 - `multi` property vs. arrays: